AdobeDocs/experience-manager-core-components.en/help/developing/web-optimized-image-delivery.md

 Learn how the Core Components can leverage AEM as a Cloud Service's web-optimized image delivery features to deliver images more efficiently.

+>[!NOTE]
+>
+>The web-optimized image delivery service is a prerelease feature feature with the June 2022 release of AEM as a Cloud Service with GA expected in July.
+>
+>For more information about AEMaaCS's prerelease features, see the document [Adobe Experience Manager as a Cloud Service Prerelease Channel](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/release-notes/prerelease.html)

 ## Overview {#overview}

 The web-optimized image delivery feature of AEM as a Cloud service delivers image assets from the DAM in [WebP format.](https://developers.google.com/speed/webp) WebP can reduce the download size of an image by about 25% on average, which results in faster page loading.